• Skip to primary navigation

 The Arizona Game and Fish Department allows hunting in designated areas.
 Some lands are under certain governments and agencies.
 They allow hunting, but not in national parks and certain national monuments.

 The AZGFD recommends hunters ask permission from private landowners.
-State law protects private landowners to post anti-trespassing signs along with their property.
+State law protects private landowners’ rights to post anti-trespassing signs along their property.

-Treating the private land as if it was your own is ideal – after all, you want to enjoy wildlife and hunting.
-Getting access to the property is a privilege, not right.
+Treating the private land as if it were your own is ideal – after all, you want to enjoy wildlife and hunting.
+Getting access to the property is a privilege, not a right.

 You can only hunt during daylight hours.
-So hunting animals in the wild during moonlight is illegal.
-That is except with raccoons and other mammals.
+So hunting animals in the wild at night is illegal.
+That is, except with raccoons and other mammals.

 When asking permission, you have to specify what animals you are hunting.